This Q&A describes informational books and the many ways they can be shared with young children.

 - A Book of Babies, Il Sung Na

-- Busy Kitties, Busy Penguins, Busy Doggies, and Busy Chickens by John Schindel
+- Busy Bunnies, Busy Pandas, Busy Kitties, Busy Penguins, Busy Doggies, and Busy Chickens by John Schindel

 - Peek a Boo!
 (Baby Faces Board Book) by Roberta Grobel Intrater

-- Think about your curricular goals and choose informational books to support these goals.
-For example, you may want to have books about the human body because these books can provide opportunities to discuss healthy behaviors or books about birds that can inspire conversations about the birds you see on the playground.
-For more information about integrating informational books into your curriculum, see IEL’s Project Guides.
+Teachers can think about curricular goals and choose informational books to support them.
+For example, books about the human body can provide opportunities to discuss healthy behaviors and books about birds can inspire conversations about the birds children see on the playground.

-What strategies should I use when I introduce children to informational books?
+What strategies should I use when I introduce children to informational books in the classroom?

-- As you review the texts, consider which parts to read aloud to the children.
+- Consider which parts to read aloud to the children

-- Think about the types of questions that you might ask the children as you read the text together.
+- Think about the types of questions to ask the children

-- Think about the types of questions the children may ask.
+- Think about the types of questions children may ask

-- Think about which pictures might capture their attention or invite curiosity.
+- Think about which pictures might capture children’s attention or invite curiosity

 - Look for books with varied illustrations.
 Choose some books with illustrations and some with photographs.